Easy Lemon Icing

-Whether you’re baking for a warm weather gathering, for friends or neighbors or simply baking just because, this Easy Lemon Icing is a simple, go-to recipe to make balanced sweet and tart icing for any cookies!
-Perfect for cookies or drizzling on cakes.
+Whether you’re baking for a gathering (like a Cookie Decorating Party), for friends/family/neighbors or just because, this Easy Lemon Icing is a simple, go-to recipe to make balanced sweet and tart icing for any cookies!
+This lemon glaze icing is perfect for cookies or drizzling on cakes.
 Makes enough to ice 60 cookies.

 I didn’t always like lemon-flavored things.